madsbuch/applicationCourse/README.md

 These people use hours on trying to get a technical person on board their idea, often without any luck.
-Many of these apps are relatively easy to build with a minimal knowledge of moderne technologies and methods for building apps.
+Many of these apps are relatively easy to build with a minimal knowledge of modern technologies and methods for building apps.

 Prerequisites
 -------------